0hAodha/traintracker/README.md

 - A live message ticker at the bottom of the page displaying the most recent public announcements from each train.
 - Optional plotting of each train station on the map, which can also be filtered via searching and the aforementioned filtering system.

+This webapp was developed as a group project by Andrew Hayes, Conor McNamara, Jack Lennox, & Owen Guillot for the CT216 Software Engineering module at the University of Galway.
+The project writeup can be read [here](CT216: Irish Rail Tracker Project Report.pdf)

 ## Setup
 ### Local Emulation
 #### Prerequisites